RealBlissIO/Debian-setup-script/README.md

 # BlissIO's Debian Setup Script

-This script automates the setup process for BlissIO on Debian.
+This script automates the setup process for me on Debian.
 It checks for internet connectivity, root access, installs necessary dependencies, and provides options to install various desktop environments/window managers.

 ## Disclaimer